ferile-github/sesha/README.md

 # Sesha!
 A starter theme for Wordpress developers by Andy Fairlie, to get you up and running quickly

+The repo consists of two main folders : `sesha` and `sesha-child`. `sesha` is the parent theme, and code in this theme is available to all children themes that use it.
+You generally will

+`sesha-child` is where the action takes place, and all your development lives.

-Please see the changelog.md in sesha-child for commit history
+Please see the `changelog.md` in sesha-child for commit history.

 ## Features
 - Bootstrap 5 baked in